These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report all residual symptoms after treatment completion

-Why: After the mandatory six-month post-treatment exam, the 100% rating is discontinued and replaced by residual ratings.
+After the mandatory six-month post-treatment exam, the 100% rating is discontinued and replaced by residual ratings.
 Veterans who do not clearly describe all lingering symptoms - lymphedema, neuropathy, shoulder restriction, scar pain - risk being assigned a 0% or very low combined rating for residuals.

-Do this instead: Prepare a written list of every symptom that persists after treatment.
+Instead: Prepare a written list of every symptom that persists after treatment.
 Include lymphedema, neuropathy, ROM restriction, fatigue, cognitive changes, scar pain, and psychological symptoms.
 Bring this list to every future C&P exam and ensure each item is documented.

 Impact: Post-treatment residual ratings